ydahal1/ydahal1/jokes.md

-What's red and bad for your teeth?
-A Brick.
+Why do you never see elephants hiding in trees?
+Because they're so good at it.

 [
-Sat Jan 10 00:31:09 UTC 2026
+Sun Jan 11 00:35:11 UTC 2026
  ]